If you've failed the habitual residence test

 Your local council might also be able to help you.
 They might cover essential living costs or find you somewhere to live.
 Find your local council on GOV.UK.

-You can stay in the UK and your house even if you fail the habitual residence test.
-You won't be able to claim benefits or get a council home.
+You can stay in the UK and your house if both of the following apply:

 If you’ve lived in the UK for 5 years or more